komalgarha/KneatTestScenario/README.md

 # KneatTestScenario
-Please switch off cookies in your Chrome
+* Before running the scripts please swicthc off your cookies in Chrome
-Test is currently written for Chrome only.
+* Tests are only supported in Chrome
+* Tests are writtrn in Sepcflow and Selenium